 Here are a few things you need to consider before you bring your new furry friend home.

 1. Have a meeting as a family

 Bringing a new puppy home is like bringing in a new member of the family.
 So, you need to bring everyone on board and share responsibilities.
-It may be necessary to share responsibilities and also appoint one member of the family as the chief caretaker to prevent arguments on who should do what.
+It may be necessary to share responsibilities and appoint one family member as the chief caretaker to prevent arguments on who should do what.

 Also, come up with rules that will guide the conduct of the pup in the house.
 For example, will you allow him on the bed or the couch?
 Where will the dog eat or sleep?
 Which rooms will be out of bounds for the dog?
-Allow everyone to give suggestion then come up with agreeable rules to the whole family.
+Allow everyone to give suggestions then come up with agreeable rules for the whole family.